djsantos/Mount-Snow/README.md

 -me.ejs now displays the current users tweets

--findFriends.ejs now displays users that the current user is not following and allows for them to choose to follow them
+-findFriends.ejs now displays users that the current user is not following and allows for them to choose to follow them-buttons are currently non functional,

 -following.ejs now properly displays the users that the current user is following